Canadian health claims for food: "A healthy diet low in saturated and trans fat reduces the risk of heart disease"

-Research supporting the claim
+Supporting research

 80,082 women who were between 34 and 59 years of age having no known stroke, cancer, coronary heart disease, hypercholesterolemia, or diabetes in 1980 were studied regarding dietary fat intake and its correlation with coronary heart disease.
 They found that with each 5% increase of energy intake from saturated fat with the same energy intake from carbohydrates was associated with a 17% increase in the risk of coronary heart disease.

 A related study found that the types of fat consumed is much more important than the amount of fat which is consumed with regards to coronary heart disease.
 Controlled clinical trials have proved that replacing saturated fat with polyunsaturated fat was much more effective in lowering serum cholesterol and reducing risk of CHD compared to reducing total fat consumption.

 When compared to saturated fatty acids, trans-fatty acids have a much greater ability to turn High-density lipoprotein (HDL) into Low-density lipoprotein (LDL).
 HDL commonly referred to as a "good cholesterol" due to its ability to remove cholesterol from clogs in arteries.
 LDL subsequently is known as a "bad cholesterol" since high levels of it is usually an indication of heart disease.
 The loss of HDL and creation of LDL is highly likely to lead to CHD complications.